Codium-ai/pr-agent/README.md

 ## Roadmap

 - [x] Support additional models, as a replacement for OpenAI (see [here](https://github.com/Codium-ai/pr-agent/pull/172))
-- [ ] Develop additional logic for handling large PRs
+- [x] Develop additional logic for handling large PRs (see [here](https://github.com/Codium-ai/pr-agent/pull/229))
 - [ ] Add additional context to the prompt.
 For example, repo (or relevant files) summarization, with tools such a [ctags](https://github.com/universal-ctags/ctags)
+- [ ] PR-Agent for issues, and just for pull requests
 - [ ] Adding more tools.
 Possible directions:
   - [x] PR description
   - [x] Inline code suggestions